Updated: Sep 5

 What should we do about it (beyond contacting our representatives and getting involved with organizations working for disadvantaged communities)?
 If you order takeout a few times a week, add one Black-owned restaurant into your rotation.
 If you're looking for beauty products, seek out Black artisans or Black-owned beauty companies.
 Donate money to Black-owned businesses that may be fundraising to pay their employees.
 If you have relevant skills (like digital marketing) offer them pro bono to a Black-owned business that may not have the budget for a big marketing push to advertise to their community during COVID-19.
 If you're an influencer, now is a better time than ever to highlight some Black-owned spots that you know and love.

 There are so many ways to get involved and show support, though they may take a bit of creativity and thought on our end.
 Ultimately, I encourage anyone with the means to do something for others, Black or otherwise.
 Doing just one small thing for someone else can serve as a great reminder that we are not alone in this terrifying experience.
 If you're feeling overwhelmed by the news and bleak coverage, I feel you.
 It's ok to be right where you are.
-For those times when you just can't take it, I suggest browsing here for a little dose of Black excellence and joy to get you right.
-And DMV folks, if you're looking for a Black-owned food business that's still open, I got you here.
+For those times when you just can't take it, I suggest browsing for a little dose of Black excellence and joy to get you right.
+And DMV folks, check out these amazing Black-owned restaurants in the region.